mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layers.rst

 .. image:: /images/layers/Fill_Layer.png

 By default, the dialog selects the flat color fill.
 This fills the layer with a singular color.
-Since version 4.2, newly created colored fill layers will be assigned to the currently active foreground color.
+Newly created colored fill layers will be assigned to the currently active foreground color, unless they were made by drag-and-dropping a :ref:`palette swatch <palette_docker>` onto the :ref:`layer stack <layer_docker>`.

 However, there are many more options, with more complex features: